 5. V/H/S: Viral - aka Only one semi-decent segment (the parallel universe one) surrounded by more shakycam, puke-inducing, found footage shite.

 6. Dracula Untold - bahahahahaha NO!
-Unwatchable!
+Historically inaccurate and almost unwatchable!
 I tried though.

 7. The Sacrament - "Bad Dreams" (1988) did the cult thing much better.
 Hell, even Kevin Smith's "Red State" (2011) did the cult thing much better.
 This is just a stupid Waco-style mockumentary for millennials.
-It all feels like an average TV movie.
+Aside from the horrible found footage gimmick, it all feels like an average TV movie.
 Not worth piss.

 8. Leprechaun: Origins - No Warwick Davis?
 No fun!
 Get to fuck!

-9. See No Evil 2 - a half-arsed sequel to a half-arsed WWE slasher which I didn't ever like.
+9. See No Evil 2 - a half-arsed sequel to a half-arsed WWE slasher which I didn't ever like very much.
 Kane is now F13's Jason and can survive being pumped full of embalming fluid.
-Fuck that noise!
+Whatever.

 Runners-up include nearly everything from Blumhouse Productions, all of the SyFy channel/The Asylum movies, and 99.9% of American indie (i.e. 5 delusional guys and a shaky Jazzcam in their backyard) horror movies made this year.